Jan Swartz: Career

-After graduating from Harvard Business School, Swartz and her husband moved to Los Angeles were she accepted a position with Bain and Company Incorporated.
+After graduating from Harvard Business School, Swartz and her husband moved to Los Angeles where she accepted a position with Bain and Company Incorporated.
 In 1997, she joined Princess Cruises as an outside management consultant.
 From there, she joined MXG Media in 1999 as Chief Executive Officer, where she oversaw online, catalog, magazine and television ventures.
 In 2001, Swartz was appointed the Princess Cruises's vice president of strategy and business development.

 From 2008 until 2013, Swartz served as the Executive Vice President of Princess Cruises' Sales, Marketing and Customer Service.
 In her last year as Executive Vice President, Swartz was appointed President of Princess Cruises.
-Two years after her promotion, she was named the Girl Scouts of Greater Los Angeles Woman of Distinction.
+In 2015, she was named the Girl Scouts of Greater Los Angeles Woman of Distinction.

 In 2016, Swartz was promoted to group president of Princess Cruises and Carnival Australia.
 Two years later, Swartz was appointed to MGM Resorts International Board of Directors.
 In December 2020, she was appointed group president of Holland America Group, responsible for Princess Cruises, Holland America Line, Seabourn and P&O Australia, as well as Holland America Princess Alaska Tours and inter-group operations.